Skip to content

 tarta - cake

-regalar - to give (a gift)
+regalar - to give (as a gift)

 medianoche - midnight